suptext/suptext.github.io/docs/past/2024/02/28/whose-stack-is-it-anyway.md

 [`28 February 2024`](#lead) / ${count('p:has(> [href="#lead"]) ~ *')} `> AoIR 2024 workshop submission`

 > *Choosing the right tech for our projects often feels nothing short of a gamble.
-> Whether you're building research or industry products, the tools we use often remain veiled in shrouds of technical terms, outdated dependencies and obscure documentation—if available at all.*
+> Whether you're building research or industry products, the tools we use often remain veiled in shrouds of technical terms, outdated dependencies and obscure documentation if available at all.*

 The *stack*, or more apt, *your stack*, comprises the tooling, systems and infrastructure that enables you to do technical work, from charting data to packaging websites and from authoring collaborative documents to hosting fully distributed computing clusters.
 Ideally meticulously organised but more likely barely standing, these towering builds can be found at any scale: take out one piece and watch them come down like a stack of bricks.